yunyaogu/yunyaogu.github.io/README.md

 # Back off RISD & CUNTS
 # MIND your mole or wart and shave your hairy ass
 # We're all unfortunate without Guadalupe's mercy.
-# Don't ching chung and fuss with your puss - just save it for your gynecology treatment bill & corporate DEI strategy budget
+# Do more ching chung copywriting and fuss with your puss - for your gynecology treatment bill & corporate DEI strategy budget
 ---
 # Chant for RISD - The "Cummer" & Cunts
 # RISD, My phone screen, Full of your cum.
 Laude cummer faculty, parachute anchor faculty, Yellow fetish liquid, Man eater with hybrid identity.
-Just like your patachute faculty and scam HR, all liquidity "cummer" identity.
+Just like your parachute faculty and scam HR, all liquidity "cummer" identity.
 Neo-Nazi Design school.
 Immersed with Robbed Capital.
 A WHOREsome design program.
 Full of cum, unzipped bra, minored ideology.

 ---
 ## IMAGE